DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 -------
 - I wanted to make a Graphite variant with traditional symbol/punctuation placements.
 - Like most other layouts (and Graphite-HB), I didn't want to change the Shift states of keys.
-- Thus came about the Gralmak variant that's easily ergo modified like, e.g., Colemak-CAWS.
+- Thus came about the [Gralmak][Gralmk] variant that's easily ergo modified like, e.g., Colemak-CAWS.
 - Like the [Gallium][GalPKL] and [Colemak][CmkPKL] layouts, I want J in the middle and a symbol (Quote) on pinky.
 - Eventually, I also brought Z back to its familiar spot where QWERTY and Colemak has it.
 - The name is a play on Graphite-Gallium-Colemak, and our quest for the mythical "Holy Grail" of layouts!